(Cape Town, Franschhoek, Oudtshoorn, Knysna, Port Elizabeth)

 A mélange of ocher plains, purple mountains, gorgeous palm-fringed beaches, famous National Parks, striking winelands and lovely colonial architecture, South Africa is a destination that will overwhelm your senses in the most intoxicating ways.

 Explore dynamic Cape Town and visit the Houses of Parliament, the 17th Century Castle, lively Green Market Square and of course Table Mountain, which offers sweeping views of the city and Peninsula below.
-Take a picturesque drive through stunning winelands and superb mountain ranges and arrive in the Stellenbosch region for some excellent wine tastings.
+Take a picturesque drive through stunning winelands, picturesque coastlines and superb mountain ranges as you explore the garden route.
+Enjoy excellent wine tastings in Stellenbosch or Franschhoek.
 Head for Cango Valley and experience the vast halls and towering formations of the spectacular Cango Caves.
+In Oudtshoorn, Plettenberg Bay or Knysna, a plethora of activities await; from Featherbed Nature Reserve to wild cat encounters, feeding or riding ostriches, zip-lining or bungee jumping, or dinner on an old fashioned steam boat, the opportunities are seemingly endless.
+A stop in Port Elizabeth will put you in the midst of some of the most gorgeous stretches of beach in all of Africa for a little R&R and shopping.
+Rounding off the trip, head off for safari in the private reserves of the Eastern Cape, malaria free!
 Embark on a thrilling game drive in an open 4x4 vehicle across vast plains in search of lion, elephant, rhino and buffalo, as well as cheetah, hippo, giraffe, hyena, zebra, warthog and numerous species of antelope.
-A stop in Port Elizabeth will put you in the midst of some of the most gorgeous stretches of beach in all of Africa for a little R&R and shopping.
 This African adventure will be one you’ll never forget!

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.